nikhil-chigali/AI-dump/Introduction to Statistics - Stanford University📖/Inference in Regression 📈.md

 False assumptions like these, where it is deduced that there's an underlying cause for change in performance in the *retest* situation, are called **regression fallacies**

-Regression to Mean help prevent these false assumptions.
+Regression to mean help prevent these false assumptions.